 How long does the Halo Effect discoloration last?

-The discoloration lasts until the cotyledons fall off.
-Once plant growth results in unifoliates and initial trifoliate production, the plant will again appear normal in color.
-Since SDS symptoms are rarely seen in seedlings, the Halo Effect provides growers with the confidence that ILeVO is defending the plant.
+The Halo Effect appears only on the cotyledons and will remain there until they fall off.
+Unifoliates and trifoliates of the young soybean plant will emerge normal in color and growth.
+Since SDS and nematode symptoms are rarely seen in seedlings, the Halo Effect provides growers with the confidence that ILeVO is defending the plant.